 Robert Silverberg, author of such science fiction classics as Lord Valentine’s Castle, also writes books reflecting his special interest in myth, history, archaeology, and anthropology.

-Listed in: Colonialism and Decolonization · Midwest · Biography · Christianity · Religion · Archaeology · Creative Nonfiction · Native American Studies · History · American History · International History · Asian History · European History · Ohio and Regional · Latin American History · Western Americana · Literary Studies
+Listed in: Colonialism and Decolonization · Midwest · Biography · Christianity · Religion · Archaeology · Creative Nonfiction · Native American Studies · History · American History · World and Comparative History · Asian History · European History · Ohio and Regional · Latin American History · Western Americana · Literary Studies

 Robert Silverberg’s The Longest Voyage captures the drama and danger and personalities in the colorful story of the first voyages around the world.
 In only a century, circumnavigators in small ships charted the coast of the New World and explored the Pacific.
 Characterized by fierce nationalism, competitiveness, and bloodshed, it was a century much like our own.